Jordan Perruzza: Toronto FC

-Return to Toronto FC

-He scored his first MLS goal on October 30 against Atlanta United.
-In January 2022 Toronto FC announced they had signed Perruzza to a new deal through 2024, with an option for 2025.
-On July 27th 2022, during the penalty kick series in the Canadian Championship Cup Final against the Vancouver Whitecaps, Perruzza taunted the Whitecaps fans mockingly after scoring his penalty, only for Toronto to lose in the shootout.
+In January 2022, Toronto FC announced they had signed Perruzza to a new deal through 2024, with an option for 2025.
+In August 2023, he was loaned to the HFX Wanderers in the Canadian Premier League for the remainder of the 2023 season.
+He made his CPL debut on August 7 against Pacific FC.
+He scored his first CPL goal on September 4 against York United FC.
+In May 2024, Perruzza was waived by Toronto FC, ending his time with the club.

+Real Monarchs

+In August 2024, he signed with the Real Monarchs in MLS Next Pro.
+He scored his first goal on September 29 against Portland Timbers 2.

 International career

 Peruzza was born in Canada to an Italian father and a Canadian mother.
 Peruzza was named to the Canadian U20 team for the 2018 CONCACAF U-20 Championship on October 24, 2018.
 Perruzza was named to the Canadian U-23 provisional roster for the 2020 CONCACAF Men's Olympic Qualifying Championship on February 26, 2020.